flybywiresim/aircraft/README.md

  FWC Std.
 H2F9C
  ```

-Note that those parameters might be incosistent / might change while the project evolves towards a more stable form.
+Please note that this configuration may change in the future as the A32NX project evolves and changes.

 ## Downloads